The Value Of Prior Art Searching: Don’t Screw Up (Part 4)

 4. Sometimes prior art you find isn’t actually as close as it initially looks, especially since patent documents can be difficult to read and understand for those not accustomed to them.
 There may be differences between your idea and the prior art that can become more apparent when speaking to an IP expert.

 5. You can do some quick and basic patent searching yourself.
 I personally use the European Patent Office’s (EPO’s) free Espacenet search platform (link here) for this.
-The EPO has published a short guide to simple Espacenet searching here.
-Other free searching platforms exist.
 You can also pay to have a professional patent searcher do some more involved searching, which can often be worthwhile in the long run.
 Patent offices generally carry out their own searching too, but only once a patent application has been filed before them.

 6. In these short articles, I’ve only focused on prior art in the form of earlier patents and patent applications.
 Prior art can generally take many other forms, such as blog posts, scientific papers, online videos etc. More comprehensive prior art searching should include such other forms of disclosure.